Don't stop here

 Copilot on copilot.microsoft.com and in Edge requires a Microsoft account (personal or work/school).
 Expired sessions, account switches, or conditional access policies preventing sign-in from a device will make Copilot appear broken even when the service is healthy.

-Go to admin.microsoft.com/servicestatus (requires Microsoft account) or check the public status at portal.office.com/servicestatus.
-For real-time user reports, search 'Microsoft Copilot down' on X/Twitter or check downdetector.com/status/microsoft.
+Go to status.cloud.microsoft/m365 (this is the current Microsoft 365 service health page β it replaced status.office.com, and portal.office.com/servicestatus now redirects there).
+Work/school admins should also check Microsoft 365 admin center β Health β Service health for tenant-specific incidents the public page won't show.
+For real-time reports, search 'Microsoft Copilot down' on X/Twitter or check downdetector.com/status/microsoft.
 If Microsoft reports a Copilot incident, wait for resolution before troubleshooting locally.

 On copilot.microsoft.com: click your profile icon β Sign out β Sign back in.
 In Edge: Settings (three dots) β your profile β Sign out β sign back in.
 In Windows 11: Settings β Accounts β Your info β Sign out β sign back in.
 This refreshes your license status, conditional access token, and regional settings in one step.